github/vulcanizer/README.md

   vulcanizer [command]

 Available Commands:
-  aliases     Interact with aliases of the cluster. allocation  Set shard allocation on the cluster. analyze     Analyze text given an analyzer or a field and index. drain       Drain a server or see what servers are draining. fill        Fill servers with data, removing shard allocation exclusion rules. health      Display the health of the cluster. help        Help about any command indices     Display the indices of the cluster. nodes       Display the nodes of the cluster. repository  Interact with the configured snapshot repositories. setting     Interact with cluster settings. settings    Display all the settings of the cluster. shards      Get shard data by cluster node(s). snapshot    Interact with a specific snapshot.
+  aliases         Interact with aliases of the cluster. allocation      Set shard allocation on the cluster. analyze         Analyze text given an analyzer or a field and index. drain           Drain a server or see what servers are draining. fill            Fill servers with data, removing shard allocation exclusion rules. health          Display the health of the cluster. heap            Display the node heap stats. help            Help about any command hotthreads      Display the current hot threads by node in the cluster. indices         Display the indices of the cluster. mappings        Display the mappings of the specified index. nodeallocations Display the nodes of the cluster and their disk usage/allocation. nodes           Display the nodes of the cluster. repository      Interact with the configured snapshot repositories. setting         Interact with cluster settings. settings        Display all the settings of the cluster. shards          Get shard data by cluster node(s). snapshot        Interact with a specific snapshot.

 Flags:
-  -c, --cluster string      Cluster to connect to defined in config file -f, --configFile string   Configuration file to read in (default to "~/.vulcanizer.yaml") -h, --help                help for vulcanizer
+      --cacert string       Path to the certificate to check the cluster certificates against --cert string         Path to the certificate to use for client certificate authentication -c, --cluster string      Cluster to connect to defined in config file -f, --configFile string   Configuration file to read in (default to "~/.vulcanizer.yaml") -h, --help                help for vulcanizer
-      --host string         Host to connect to (default "localhost") --password string     Password to use during authentication --path string         Path to prepend to queries, in case Elasticsearch is behind a reverse proxy -p, --port int            Port to connect to (default 9200)
+      --host string         Host to connect to (default "localhost") --key string          Path to the key to use for client certificate authentication --password string     Password to use during authentication --path string         Path to prepend to queries, in case Elasticsearch is behind a reverse proxy -p, --port int            Port to connect to (default 9200)